ShantanuJamble/pixelstream/Readme.md

 ## About
 This is my exploratory project to steup webRTC based stream.
 - Currently supports data channel.
-- Video track in works.
+- Video track is currently in dev.

 ## Building/Generating:
 You can use build_project.bat to generate and build the project.

 ## Testing WebRTC setup
 ### Step 1: Run the Signaling Server